GridinSoft Threat Intelligence

 3. Run a local scan if the file appears unexpectedly or starts with Windows.

 SQLite.Interop.dll is a Windows file recorded in the ThreatInfo database.
 It is associated with System.Data.SQLite.
 The reported company name is Robert Simpson, et al..
-The current detection status is Undefined, based on the latest analysis from 2024-11-04 23:05:20 (a year ago).
+The current detection status is Undefined, based on the latest analysis from 2024-11-04 23:05:20 (2 years ago).

 ThreatInfo does not have a final classification for this file yet.
 Use the technical details below to compare the hash, size, signature, and observed locations with the copy found on your device.